Writer Alumni News

 We love hearing news from our busy group of SVWC alumni writers.
 Here are some updates about what they’ve been up to lately.
 Be sure to scroll ALL the way down within this window so you don’t miss anything!

-In her first memoir, award-winning novelist and SVWC alumna Yiyun Li offers a journey of recovery through literature: a letter from a writer to like-minded readers.
+In her first memoir, DEAR FRIEND, FROM MY LIFE I WRITE TO YOU IN YOUR LIFE, award-winning novelist and SVWC alumna Yiyun Li offers a journey of recovery through literature: a letter from a writer to like-minded readers.
 According to Amazon, the book interweaves personal experiences with a wide-ranging homage to the author’s most cherished literary influences, as Yiyun Li confronts the two most essential questions of her identity: Why write?
 And why live?
 Learn more about Li’s latest work HERE.

-In this new board book for children from SVWC alum Eric Carle, creator of the classic book, The Very Hungry Caterpillar, nonsense and surrealism combine to spark creativity and imagination.
+In this new board book for children from SVWC alum Eric Carle, creator of the classic book, THE VERY HUNGRY CATERPILLAR, nonsense and surrealism combine to spark creativity and imagination.
 What’s true?
 What’s impossible?
 What’s absolutely absurd?
 This is a book to make children laugh and think, preparing them for a lifetime of loving both words and art.
-You can read more about it HERE.
+You can read more about THE NONSENSE SHOW HERE.

-SVWC 2014 presenter Simon Winchester has produced a new book for the Smithsonian series.
+SVWC 2014 presenter Simon Winchester has produced a new book for the Smithsonian series, WHEN THE SKY BREAKS.
 From Amazon: “Winchester looks at how, when, where, and why hurricanes, typhoons, cyclones, and tornadoes start brewing, how they build, and what happens when these giant storms hit.
 His lively narrative also includes an historical look at how we learned about weather systems and where we’re headed because of climate change.”
 Read more about the book on AMAZON or the author’s WEBSITE.

 In a beautiful collaboration with Italian illustrator Marco Lorenzetti, SVWC 2014 presenter Yiyun Li has produced a new children’s book in the “Save the Story” series, THE STORY OF GILGAMESH.
 You can find out more about the book HERE or go the publisher’s WEBSITE for more information about this wonderful “Save the Story” SERIES.

-Maira Kalman, the artist who created our 2010 SVWC poster, has released a new art book for children with Daniel Handler and MOMA … “an evocative exploration of the physical environments captured in photographs from around the world.”
+Maira Kalman, the artist who created our 2010 SVWC poster, has released a new art book for children, WEATHER, WEATHER, with Daniel Handler and MOMA … “an evocative exploration of the physical environments captured in photographs from around the world.”
 Learn more about the book HERE or on Maira’s WEBSITE.

 NATIONAL BOOK AWARDS